TheDigitalFrontier/spotify-playlist-generation/docs/conclusion.md

 We started off with the goal of generating a thematic and enjoyable playlist from a cold start, meaning having only a few seed songs that we can derive a theme from.
 Our starting data was a large sample of manually curated playlists and the songs in each.
 From there, we were able to leverage the Spotify API to enrich our song metadata with features about the inherent nature of each song, including features like tempo, danceability, variance and more.
 This metadata meant that we could begin to explore the defining characteristics of a song and how families of songs related to each other.

-To do this, we took our enriched continuous features and expanded our categorical features to the fullest extent, applying dimensionality reduction techniques to try to distill what about each song proved most important in defining families and relationships. ...... todo add detail
+To do this, we took our enriched continuous features and expanded our categorical features to the fullest extent, applying dimensionality reduction techniques to try to distill what about each song proved most important in defining families and relationships.
+We tested several techniques trying to successfully expand and use categoricals for artist and album but ultimately came to the conclusion that applying an AutoEncoder neural network to just our continuous features was the best path forward.

 Songs with dimensions reduced to the remaining critical features were then passed through multiple variations of clustering techniques to see which was better able to separate related families of songs.
 HDBSCAN, the more complex and high-powered algorithm, failed to produce a sufficient number of distinct clusters for use in our recommendation algorithm because it considered "noise" as a first-order principle and most songs are similar enough in their core musical attributes to prevent styles rising above the density threshold.
 K-Means proved more practically useful for recommendation as it forced separation to a manually defined number of clusters and assessed song similarity on a relative basis, a technique that aligns better to song styles.
 Projecting both clustering techniques on a t-SNE graph enabled a form of standardized assessment, though it complicated interpretability by reducing the number of dimensions the algorithms were considering to just the two required for plotting.